-All corporations doing business in Nevada must file an Annual List of Officers, Directors, and Registered Agent and State Business License Application every year with the Nevada Secretary of State.
+All corporations doing business in Nevada must file an Annual or Amended List and State Business License Application every year with the Nevada Secretary of State.
 These can be filed online at the Nevada Secretary of State website or by mail.
 The annual list fee is based on number of authorized shares.
 There is also a $500 state business license fee payable with the annual list fee.

 Your corporation must obtain a federal employer identification number (EIN).
 You may obtain an EIN by completing an online application on the IRS website.
 There is no filing fee.